Paliverse/DualSenseX/README.md

 - `VibrateTrigger`
 ---
 for `ForceLeftTrigger=` and `ForceRightTrigger=`
-  * When using CustomTriggerValue there are 7 different values that goes into each parentheses 0-255
+  * When using CustomTriggerValue there are 7 different values that goes into each parenthesis 0-255
     * Example: ForceLeftTrigger=(0)(0)(0)(0)(0)(0)(0) or ForceRightTrigger=(0)(0)(0)(0)(0)(0)(0)

-  * When using Resistance there are 2 different values that goes into each parentheses.
+  * When using Resistance, there are 2 different values that goes into each parenthesis.
     * `First: 0-9` `Second: 0-8`
     * Example: ForceLeftTrigger=(0)(0) or ForceRightTrigger=(0)(0)

-  * When using Bow there are 4 different values that goes into each parentheses.
+  * When using Bow, there are 4 different values that goes into each parenthesis.
     * `First: 0-8` `Second: 0-8` `Third: 0-8` `Fourth: 0-8`
     * Example: ForceLeftTrigger=(0)(0)(0)(0) or ForceRightTrigger=(0)(0)(0)(0)

-  * When using Galloping there are 5 different values that goes into each parentheses.
+  * When using Galloping, there are 5 different values that goes into each parenthesis.
     * `First: 0-8` `Second: 0-9` `Third: 0-6` `Fourth: 0-7` `Fifth: 0-255 NOT recomended to go over 40`
     * Example: ForceLeftTrigger=(0)(0)(0)(0)(0) or ForceRightTrigger=(0)(0)(0)(0)(0)

-  * When using SemiAutomaticGun there are 4 different values that goes into each parentheses.
+  * When using SemiAutomaticGun, there are 4 different values that goes into each parenthesis.
     * `First: 0-7` `Second: 0-8` `Third: 0-8`
     * Example: ForceLeftTrigger=(0)(0)(0) or ForceRightTrigger=(0)(0)(0)

-  * When using AutomaticGun there are 4 different values that goes into each parentheses.
+  * When using AutomaticGun, there are 4 different values that goes into each parenthesis.
     * `First: 0-9` `Second: 0-8` `Third: 0-255 NOT recomended to go over 40`
     * Example: ForceLeftTrigger=(0)(0)(0) or ForceRightTrigger=(0)(0)(0)

-  * When using Machine there are 6 different values that goes into each parentheses.
+  * When using Machine, there are 6 different values that goes into each parenthesis.
-    * `First: 0-8` `Second: 0-9` `Third: 0-7` `Fourth: 0-7` `Fifth: 0-255 NOT recomended to go over 40` `Sixth: 0-2 in Decimals, example: 0.1, 0.8, 1.0, 1.8, 2.0 etc..`
+    * `First: 0-8` `Second: 0-9` `Third: 0-7` `Fourth: 0-7` `Fifth: 0-255 NOT recomended to go over 40` `Sixth: 0-2 in Decimals, example: 0.1, 0.8, 1.0, 1.8, 2.0 etc...`
     * Example: ForceLeftTrigger=(0)(0)(0)(0)(0)(0) or ForceRightTrigger=(0)(0)(0)(0)(0)(0)
 ---
 When using CustomTriggerValue, there are 17 different mode possibilites that are **CASE SENSITIVE** you can apply for: